 Construction anchors that are used in “safety critical applications” where their failure can cause loss of life, or serious economic loss, are covered by ETA’s.
 This is very similar to climbing anchors, where a failure can also cause a loss of life.
 In addition, the EOTA document EOTA GD 002 (Assumption of working life of Construction Products in Guidelines for European Technical Approval, European Technical Approvals and Harmonised Standards) discusses what the design life time of construction anchors should be, and a “normal” lifetime is taken to be 50 years.
 See: www.eota.eu//eota-guidance-documents

 Whilst many adhesives will achieve acceptable tensile test results with our products we recommend that developers adopt pure epoxies or vinyl esters as their choice of adhesive.
 Polyesters have demonstrated poor longterm performance and ultimately lower strength so it is important to choose premium adhesives given the difficulty with extracting glue-in anchors.
-We believe that employing adhesives known to perform in the harshest climbing environments is a sound and logical practice therefore we use Hilti RE500.
+We believe that employing adhesives known to perform in the harshest climbing environments is a sound and logical practice.

 Performance and price as reflected by type (ref Fischer portal data).

 On the subject of slower curing epoxies, the longer cure (and gel) time can be regarded as a disadvantage however gluing in a test bolt at ground level for your first time is an entirely easier exercise than fixing anchors at height thus the advantage of a longer gel time becomes apparent.
-This is particularly so for those equipping new routes in hotter climates where faster reacting adhesives may gel in a matter of a few minutes rendering their use impractical to most users.
+This is particularly so for those equipping new routes in hotter climates where faster reacting adhesives can gel in a few minutes rendering their use impractical to most users.

 For experienced developers, instead of marking and pre-drilling all the holes first then gluing afterwards, the longer gel time of an epoxy affords time to drill / clean and glue-in each anchor before moving onto the next placement which would otherwise not be possible with other adhesives types that gel fast.
 This clearly requires absolute confidence in determining placements without pre-marking although with knowledge of the new route gained on first inspection and during cleaning, this strategy significantly improves the efficiency of equipping a new route that would otherwise not be possible without the use of an epoxy.